 How might your baby’s adaptability affect her sleep?
 Your child’s adaptability will most affect sleep when it comes to routines, naps, nights, and just day-to-day routines.
 Many parents like to follow routines even when their baby is a newborn by following an eat-play-sleep routine, for example.
 For slow-to-adapt children, this can be your saving grace.
 As a newborn, you might not know, yet, that he is slow-to-adapt, but it certainly doesn’t hurt to try a routine, especially if your baby seems extra fussy all day.
 Slow-to-adapt children crave routine and need to know what to expect next.
 Even though my son is more adaptable now, he still does not like routine changes too much and can melt down in certain circumstances.

 As you can probably guess, consistency is the most important aspect when it comes to your slow-to-adapt child.
 As easy and tempting as it feels to read just one book when you usually read three or switch teeth-brushing with putting on pajamas, it might just erupt into a meltdown or rough night for all.
-A bedtime routine and sleep schedules are musts and whether you use cry it out or a no-cry method, your success will be highly dependent on your ability to stay consistent, which is easier said than done, I know.
+A bedtime routine and sleep schedules are musts.
+Whether you use cry it out or a no-cry method, your success will be highly dependent on your ability to stay consistent.
+This is easier said than done, I know.
 I have been there!

 If your child is slow-to-adapt *and* persistent like mine, it will be challenging to set limits, but limits will be instrumental in tackling sleep problems as well as raising a happy and healthy child in the years to come.
 If you need more detailed recommendations on helping your child with his adaptability, you can read more in Raising Your Spirited Child and Setting Limits with Your Strong-Willed Child, if he is also persistent.